We are a family run business and have been offering courses since 2000 to families and friends, schools and youth groups.

 Andy Pearce – (SML, WML, SPA, BCU Level 2 Kayak & Canoe instructor).

-Simon Verspeak – (SML, WML, IML, MIA, MIC (T) a student of Bangor University, he has always enthused about the outdoors.
+Simon Verspeak – (MIC, MIA, SML, WML, IML, Level 3 Inland Kayak, Level 2 Canoe instructor), a student of Bangor University, he has always enthused about the outdoors.
 Simon is a deadicated focused professional who is continually striving to enhance his skills.

 Simon spends most of his winters either in the Alps or battling the elements in the Scottish Mountains.